influxdata/docs-v2/content/chronograf/v1.9/guides/annotations.md

 6. Click on `Name Me` in the annotation and type a note or comment.
 7. Click **Done Editing**.
 8. Your annotation is now available in all graph views.

+{{% note %}}
+Annotations are not associated with specific dashboards and appear in all dashboards.
+Annotations are managed per InfluxDB data source.
+When a dashboard is deleted, annotation persist until the InfluxDB data source the annotations are associated with is removed.
+{{% /note %}}